tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/multi_head_attention/MultiHeadAttentionConv.md

 </td>
 <td>
-Can be set to a `kernel_initializer` as understood by tf.keras.layers.Dense etc.
+Can be set to a `kernel_initializer` as understood by `tf.keras.layers.Dense` etc.
+An `Initializer` object gets cloned before use to ensure a fresh seed, if not set explicitly.
+For more, see `tfgnn.keras.clone_initializer()`.
 </td>
 </tr><tr>
 <td>
 `kernel_regularizer`<a id="kernel_regularizer"></a>
 </td>
 <td>
-Can be set to a `kernel_regularizer` as understood by tf.keras.layers.Dense etc.
+Can be set to a `kernel_regularized` as understood by `tf.keras.layers.Dense` etc.
 </td>
 </tr><tr>
 <td>